exonum/exonum-doc/src/architecture/storage.md

 ### Low-level storage

-Exonum uses third-party database engines to save blockchain data locally.
-To use the particular database, a minimal map interface should be implemented for it:
+Exonum uses third-party database engines to persist blockchain state locally.
+To use the particular database, a minimal [`Database`][database] interface should be implemented for it:

 - Get value by key
 - Put new value at the key (insert or update the saved one)